feoh/blindnotdumb/posts/some-housekeeping.md

 Just a brief house-keeping note.

-This is going to hence-forth be strictly my profeesional blog.
+This is going to hence-forth be strictly my professional blog.

 I'll be cleaning out old posts that aren't tech related and *maybe* moving any I feel particularly inclined to keep over to my new personal